katherinelynne/unicorn-companies/README.md

 ## What is included in this project?
-In this repo I provide my code written in SAs, and my visualization from Excel.
+In this repo I provide my code written in SAS, and my visualization from Excel.